-If you're looking for things to do in Salem, you've come to the right place.
+If you're looking for things to do while on your Salem, Massachusetts Vacation, you've come to the right place.
 Located in the heart of Salem Massachusetts' central pedestrian mall, our Salem hotel's front door opens wide to the sites and sounds of this historic North Shore city.
 Next door, you can explore America's oldest continually operating museum.
 At the harbor, you can stroll the decks of a reconstructed 1797 merchant ship.
 And, of course, you can learn about the witch history of this spookiest of New England cities.

 1. Essex Street Pedestrian Mall